 As one observer has noted, over the years, Congress and the executive branch have made efforts to increase tribal prosecutions.
-With this increase comes a greater need for public defenders.
-If Congress expands tribal jurisdiction over non-Indians, it may have to reconsider putting the burden of obtaining counsel on the accused in misdemeanor prosecutions.
+With this increase may come a greater need for public defenders who can practice in tribal courts.
+If Congress expands tribal jurisdiction over non-Indians, it may want to consider additionally expanding resources for tribes in order to provide such coursel.